Dxyk/Angular-Udemy/Section 7 Directives Deep Dive/README.md

   - Similar to normal HTML attributes but with a leading `*`
   - Affect area of DOM around the element (add and delete elements)
   - E.g. `*ngIf`, `*ngFor`

+### Lesson 91 - ngFor and ngIf Recap

+Within an element in the template, there can only be one structural directive.
+I.e. Using both `*ngIf` and `*ngFor` in an element will throw an error.